cambridge-cares/TheWorldAvatar/Agents/_DerivationPaper/README.md

 ## 2. Instantiate consolidated triples

 Before starting the instantiation, ensure that the properties in [configs.py] match the settings in the `docker-compose_stack.yml` file.
-Then download the [consolidated triples] file and place it into the [input_data] folder (filename to be specified in [data_preparation.py]).
+Then download the [consolidated triples] file and place it into the [data] folder (filename to be specified in [data_preparation.py]).

 Then simply run [data_preparation.py] as main script.

 ## 3. Identify buildings within polygon

+QGIS is isued to identify buildings within the polygon of interest.
+The polygon is provided as a GeoJSON file in the [data] folder.
+The buildings are identified by running the [identify_buildings_within_polygon.py] script.
+The buildings are then exported as a GeoJSON file in the [data] folder.

+1. Add Vector layers
+2. Processing Toolbox > Create points layer from table > 'EPSG:4326'), 'XFIELD' : 'longitude', 'YFIELD' : 'latitude', 'ZFIELD' : ''

+Extract by location